-“It's been 36 and a half hours and my backup just hit 78% completion.” - are you willing to sacrifice speed and your time here?
-Is your backup/restore process taking so long that you sometimes just cancel it?
-For sure it's frustrating and VERY irritating.
-So here are a few tips that might help you out in speeding up your backup, sync or restore process up in iTunes.
+Is your iTunes or iCloud backup or restore process taking so long that you sometimes just cancel it?
+For sure it can be frustrating and irritating.
+Here are a few tips that might help you out in speeding up your backup, sync or restore process up in iTunes.

-Move your photos take on you iPhone to your computer -- or to iCloud Photo Library
+Move your photos to your computer -- or to iCloud Photo Library

-From time to time it's good to archive those pictures from your iPhone to your PC or Mac, then after moving old photo just delete them from your phone.
-Please make sure you check that they were successfully transferred to your PC before deleting them though.
-Your pics should now be safe and secure with your backup process will be greatly improved.
+From time to time it's good to archive those pictures from your iPhone to your PC or Mac, or to iCloud Photo Library.
+Make sure you check that they were successfully transferred to your computer before deleting them though.
+Keep your photos safe and secure, and your backup process will be greatly improved.
 Other media -- especially old videos -- can be saved on your computer, either by archiving an old backup, or by copying directly from the device over USB.
 Free space -- and your time!